 In our research group, we are interested in understanding mechanisms for how protein factors, that interact with chromatin are recruited through DNA –and/or histone binding to change the epigenetic signatures, that affect gene expression.

-We study, how such epigentic marks are maintained during DNA replication and cell division to preserve cellular identity and how enviromental influences, such as cellular stress, affects transcriptional programmes and the phenotype of affected cells in human diseases.
+We study, how such epigenetic marks are maintained during DNA replication and cell division to preserve cellular identity and how environmental influences, such as cellular stress, affects transcriptional programmes and the phenotype of affected cells in human diseases.

 Polycomb Group Proteins